SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 ## Analyzing Shape Model

-ShapeWorksStudio visualize/analyze the optimized particle-based shape model by visualizing the mean shape, individual shape samples, and the shape modes of variations.
-For more information see: [How to Analyze Your Shape Model?](../workflow/analyze.md).
+ShapeWorksStudio visualizes/analyzes the optimized particle-based shape model by visualizing the mean shape, individual shape samples, and the shape modes of variations.
+For more information, see: [How to Analyze Your Shape Model?](../workflow/analyze.md).